Chirag-ahir/SFC-Preparation/README.md

 What is conditional highlighting?<br>
 Conditional Highlightning is a powerful way to show values in report within givn limits.
 Using conditional highlightning, we can specify colors for different ranges of values in reports.

+Is it possible to schedule a dynamic dashboard?<br>
+No, we can not schedule dynamic dahsboard in salesforce.